gluster/redant/tests/README.md

 |  dist-disp | Distributed-disp |

-4. Now, import [ParentTest](https://github.com/srijan-sivakumar/redant/blob/main/tests/parent_test.py).
+4. Now, import [AbstractTest](https://github.com/srijan-sivakumar/redant/blob/main/tests/abstract_test.py).
 Two questions that must come to your mind:
-- What is this Parent Test?
+- What is this Abstract Test?
 - Why to import it in every test? :space_invader:

-[ParentTest](https://github.com/srijan-sivakumar/redant/blob/main/tests/parent_test.py), from the name itself it's almost clear that this test is parent to all the tests or is the superclass for all other tests.
+[AbstractTest](https://github.com/srijan-sivakumar/redant/blob/main/tests/abstract_test.py), from the name itself it's almost clear that this test is abstract to all the tests or is the superclass for all other tests.
 It has the standard functions that the tests inherit and might even override.

 The functions that it has:
 * \_\_init\_\_() : This function not just acts as a constructor but also an initiator for each test case.